jgeller112/cogsci_researchmethod/content/home/syllabus.md

 # Required Texts

 The following books are required (They are both free)).
-In addition, I will be posting supplemental articles that I will post on the course website.
+In addition, I will be posting supplemental articles on the course website.

   - Jhangiani, R. S., Chiang, I.-C. A., Cuttler, C., & Leighton, D. C. (2019).
 Research Methods in Psychology.         https://doi.org/10.17605/OSF.IO/HF7DQ https://kpu.pressbooks.pub/psychmethods4e/.